 2.4.1 Recommendation: Enact a state law requiring juvenile justice agencies to screen children and youth who are at risk of sex trafficking for experiences of commercial sexual exploitation.
+(See Issue Brief 2.4.)

-Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses.
+Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.

-West Virginia law prohibits the criminalization of some, but not all, minors for prostitution offenses.
+West Virginia law prohibits the criminalization of some, but not all, minors for prostitution offenses and establishes a protocol requiring law enforcement to refer child sex trafficking victims to a child-serving agency.
 While the core prostitution offense, W. Va.
 Code Ann. § 61-8-5 (Houses of ill fame and assignation; penalties; jurisdiction of courts), applies equally to minors and adults, identified child sex trafficking victims are afforded protections from prosecution for conduct in violation of the statute.
 W. Va.
 Code Ann. § 61-8-5(b) states,